 Complete Streets improves the efficiency and capacity of existing roads by moving people in the same amount of space and getting more productivity out of the existing road and public transportation systems, which is vital to reducing congestion.

 Complete Streets are relatively low cost, fast to implement, and high impact.
 By adopting a Complete Streets Policy in 2011, the City of Alexandria directed transportation planners, engineers and developers to routinely design and operate the entire right of way to enable safe access for all users, regardless of age, ability, or mode of transportation.
 The policy was reenacted in 2014, recognizing that the users of our transportation system include pedestrians, bicyclists, riders and drivers of public transportation, in addition to motor vehicle drivers.

 The City has completed the Alexandria Complete Streets Design Guidelines, which were developed in conjunction with the update of the Bicycle and Pedestrian chapters of the Transportation Master Plan.

 Speed cushions are traffic calming devices that use vertical deflection to slow motor-vehicle traffic in order to improve safety conditions.
 The use of vertical deflection devices is most commonly found where vehicle speeds are mandated to be low, usually 25 miles per hour.

 Safe Routes to School (SRTS) is a program to improve the well-being of children by improving walking and bicycling conditions on the route to school and enabling and encouraging children to walk and bike these routes.

-- Cameron and Prince Complete Streets - Summer/Fall 2016
+- Cameron and Prince Complete Streets - Fall 2016

 - King-Callahan-Russell Intersection Improvement Project